A dispute is a disagreement over something. A disagreement is a difference of opinion, but not all such differences result in a dispute.

 - What to do next if resolution can’t be achieved through negotiation.

-These discussions may be protracted and require escalation.
+Contract negotiation best practices mean these discussions may be protracted and require escalation.
 Senior executives, legal representatives and key contract stakeholders may be involved in the negotiation process at various times.

 If and when resolution has been achieved, any necessary updates to contracts, processes, documentation or anything else should be quickly prepared, reviewed, agreed and implemented.

-An independent, neutral third party is engaged to assist the parties to the dispute reach a negotiated settlement.
+To achieve mediation, an independent, neutral third party is engaged to assist the parties to the dispute reach a negotiated settlement.
 Note that the parties themselves are responsible for determining how to achieve resolution in this process.

 Mediators cannot impose or even propose a settlement approach.